IbrahimNabid/UpwardReady/README.md

 ## Installation

+You may check out the website here: https://upwardready.netlify.app/

 To run the website locally, you need to have a web browser and a code editor installed on your computer.
 You can download the source code from this repository and open the index.html file in your browser.

 ## Usage